wepl/wwarp/ReadMe.txt

 	S - save tracks
-	    each track will be saved to a separate file, the filename contains the track number and the format, if the format is raw-single the doubled length will be saved
+	    each track will be saved to a separate file, the filename contains the track number and the format, if the format is raw-single the doubled length will be saved, if the format is raw and a sync is set the data will be shifted to this sync, if length is also set only length data bytes are saved

 	W - write wwarp file to disk